 The petition to the Supreme Court followed in October 2016, which was granted on 3 April 2017.

 The question of corporate liability under the ATS has followed twists and turns.
 The Supreme Court’s recent decision to take the case of Jesner v Arab Bank plc means that many of us will be re-reading the briefs from Kiobel I (possibly while stocking up on the catnip).

 28 U.S.C. §1350 gives district courts “original jurisdiction of any civil action by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States”.
 The provision was included, in slightly different form, in the Judiciary Act of 1789 – one of the first acts of the first United States Congress.

-This process is referred to as “en banc”, although I understand that it is sometimes spelled “in banc”.
+This process is referred to as en banc, although in some Circuits it is spelled in banc.